 The human body is resistant to changes in its metabolic status quo.
 Even if the changes are positive, the bodily response can be virulent.
-Whatever we change in our daily routines, be it our diet, exercise or bath routine, we just need to give our body time to adjust and adapt to the changes.
+Whatever we change in our daily routines, be it our diet, exercise, or bath routine, we just need to give our bodies time to adjust and adapt to the changes.

 Rebalancing Your Hair Health

 As people switch to shampoo bars, some will undergo a transition period that can make or break their resolve to go zero waste.
 They can experience oily or dry scalp, frizzy, waxy hair strands, and other unpleasantness.
 This happens because the hair has to learn to live without the synthetic chemicals it is used to.

 Commercial liquid shampoos are usually made with detergent surfactants that can strip the natural protective oils from your hair.
 While you may feel your hair running smooth and silky, your scalp is actually dry and extra oily (due to excess sebum (natural oil) production.

 Not The Right Shampoo Bar